Can an allergy drug replace lidocaine for stitching cuts?

 Summary

-This study tests if diphenhydramine (an allergy medicine) works as well as lidocaine for numbing simple cuts that need stitches.
-About 100 adults in the emergency room will rate their pain before and after the numbing injection.
-The goal is to see if diphenhydramine is a good alternative for local anesthesia.
+This study tests whether diphenhydramine (an allergy medicine) works as well as lidocaine for numbing simple cuts that need stitches.
+About 100 adults in the emergency room will receive one of the two medicines and rate their pain before and after the procedure.
+The goal is to see if diphenhydramine is a good alternative for people who cannot use lidocaine.

 Disclaimer